tinashe76/tinashe76/README.md

 - 👋 Hi, I’m @tinashe76
-- 👀 I’m interested in Networking and Machine Learning
+- 👀 I’m interested in Game Development and Machine Learning
 - 🌱 I’m currently learning Software Engineering and Scientific Python
-- 💞️ I’m looking to collaborate on a Peer to Peer Chat App
 - 📫 How to reach me : whatsapp on +263776934102 or tinashezaytovin@outlook.com

 <!---